 - Meet and socialise with like minded people

 - Valuable opportunity to share your skills and your spare time to give back

 - Experience working in a school (particularly useful for aspiring teachers)

 You can read more about our volunteer tutor experiences through looking at these case studies.

 Hear from Simrat (New York University student) about her experience volunteering with Action Tutoring in London last year:

-Within certain guidelines, we are happy to provide a reference once you have completed a programme.
+Within certain guidelines, we are happy to provide a reference once you have completed a full programme.
 You can view our references policy in our policies and procedures booklet.